grusu94/spring-cloud-loadbalancer-extensions/README.md

    1. Matches the favorite zone key against the target server zone using the dynamic zone matcher
    2. Matches the current service zone against the target server zone using the zone affinity matcher
    3. Matches the upstream zone key against the target server zone using the dynamic zone matcher
-   4. Applies the default load balancer zone avoidance predicate along with the availability predicate
+   4. Applies the default loadbalancer zone avoidance predicate along with the availability predicate
    5. Matches any server
  - Enables routing to a favorite zone: see the tests for concrete usage and configurations.
  - **Designed mainly for testing a microservice among an existing microservice architecture without disruption.
 This is the feature that triggered this project.**